 - all parenting orders

-- enforcement of orders made by either the Federal Magistrates Court or the Family Court
+- enforcement of orders made by either the Federal Circuit Court or the Family Court

 - location and recovery orders as well as warrants for the apprehension or detention of a child

 - child support

 - determination of parentage